fbpx

 Thankful Challenge

-This activity is good for teens that know each other.
+This activity is good for teens who know each other.
 It would be perfect for a school sports team or leadership class.
-To prepare put numbers in a bag for kids to draw.
+To prepare, put numbers in a bag for kids to draw.
 You will want 2 of each number in the bag.

 Once to the teens that you will be having a gratitude challenge.
 Have the teen draw numbers out of the bag and partner up with their number pair.
 Announce to them that they will have 3 minutes to locate a gift for their partner and somehow wrap it up.

-Set a timer and watch them run wild trying to find gifts for one another.
-When the timer goes off have them come to the front of the room and give each other their gifts.
-Have the receiver express appreciation for that gym sock that their partner gives them.
+Set a timer and watch them run wild, trying to find gifts for one another.
+When the timer goes off, have them come to the front of the room and give each other their gifts.
+Have the receiver express appreciation for the gym socks that their partner gives them.

 This teaches teens to be grateful even in uncomfortable situations.
 The teens will have a blast doing this activity with one another.